MatiasAcosta-hbtn/holbertonschool-zero_day/0x03-git/README.md

 **Project of git**
-The project is about Git
+The project is about Git.